kampans/note-taker/README.md

 This is a simple notes app built to keep class notes organised by subject and date.
 All your notes are stored in your browser, so you can use it offline and your data is private.
 You can also download a backup of your notes or restore from a backup file.
 If you want to use it on multiple devices, you can use a cloud storage service like Dropbox or Google Drive to sync the backup file. nikolas.kampans@gmail.com for inquiries or feedback/bugs.

+Built with Claude generated code based off my design and feature decisions - I learned about the Git workflow, deployment and debugging myself.
+As my knowledge continues to grow alongside my college learning hopefully I can fully create my own features within this project :)